electron/electron/docs/api/cookies.md

   * `error` Error
   * `cookies` [Cookie[]](structures/cookie.md) - an array of cookie objects.

-Sends a request to get all cookies matching `details`, `callback` will be called with `callback(error, cookies)` on complete.
+Sends a request to get all cookies matching `filter`, `callback` will be called with `callback(error, cookies)` on complete.

 #### `cookies.set(details, callback)`